 How do you show leadership to a dog?
 Firstly, basic training is a good idea.
-Things like “go to your bed” and “sit” and “wait” are common ones for dogs to learn, and these basic commands can help the dog assume their role as a follower, not a leader.
+Things like “go to your bed,” “sit,” and “wait” are common ones for dogs to learn, and these basic commands can help the dog assume its role as a follower, not a leader.

 Need more advice?
 Why not check out the Dog Whisperer on YouTube!

 Make the dog’s environment calmer.

 If your dog’s home environment is busy and stressful, it is hard for him to calm down.
 When you are preparing to leave the house, make sure to keep the environment calm and balanced so he doesn’t get over-excited, which can turn quickly into anxiety.

 You should leave the radio playing in the background, so your dog can hear human voices – they find this calming.
 You can also get a treat dispensing toy that is filled with cbd calming dog treats, so your dog’s mind is occupied – plus the CBD treats will calm him down too!
 Many dog owners have found that using CBD oil has helped to reduce their dog’s anxiety levels, whether they’re anxious about going to the vet or meeting new people.
 However, If you’re considering using CBD for dog anxiety, talk to your veterinarian first to get their professional opinion.